TuGraph-family/tugraph-analytics/README.md

 ## Real-time Capabilities

-Compared with traditional stream processing engines such as Flink and Storm, which use tables as their data model for real-time processing, GeaFlow's graph-based data model has significant performance advantages when handling join relationship operations, especially complex multi-degree relationship operations like those involving 3 or more degrees of join and complex loop searches.
+Compared with traditional stream processing engines such as Flink and Storm, which use tables as their data model for real-time processing, GeaFlow's graph-based data model has significant performance advantages when handling join relationship operations, especially complex multi-hops relationship operations like those involving 3 or more hops of join and complex loop searches.

 [![total_time](./docs/static/img/vs_join_total_time_en.jpg)](./docs/docs-en/principle/vs_join.md)